hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

    If you use JupyterLab in this way, remember to be consistent in your choice of toolchain version as this e.g. determines the version of Python that will be used.

-If these modules does not provide all Python packages that you need, then you can locally install these extra packages, followed by installing the corresponding Jupyter kernel  (see "Custom virtual environments for Python" below).
+If these modules do not provide all Python packages that you need, then you can locally install these extra packages, followed by installing the corresponding Jupyter kernel either from a :ref:`Python Conda environment<py-conda-kernel>`, or from a :ref:`Python virtual environment<py-venv-kernel>`.
+For R, you may create your customized environment using :ref:`Conda environments for R<r-conda-kernel>`.

+.. _py-conda-kernel:

 Conda environments for Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~